Davis Co. Sheriff: Two victims in fatal motorcycle crash were DCSO officers | Gephardt Daily

 “We must share the devastating news that we lost two of our own last night in a tragic motorcycle accident in South Weber,” a DCSO statement says.

 They were Corporal Steven Lewis and Deputy Jennifer Turner.
+The two reportedly were engaged to be married.

 The accident happened at about 3:20 p.m. on South Weber Drive near Cooks Cove, a Utah Highway Patrol statement says.